mozilla/moz-forecasting/moz_forecasting/ad_tiles_forecast/README.md

 ### `inventory_forecast` derivation

-The forecast applies country-level factors to the DAU forecast.
-In the code the data exists as a pandas dataframe where each row is uniquely identified by country and time (specifically, `submission_month`).
-Throughout the code, country-level factors are joined on to this dataframe by country as new columns, which are multiplied to the DAU forecast elementwise.
-One can think of the DAU forecast as a collection of independent timeseries for each country, where scalar factors are calculated and applied to the timeseries (see the diagram below).
-The scalar factors are obtained by doing operations on country timeseries and aggregating over time to product country-level, scalar factors:
+In very broad steps, the forecast progresses as follows:
+1. Initially a global forecast by month (`submission_month`) is obtained from the KPI forecast table, which is maintained by the Product Data Science team (more details [here](https://mozilla-hub.atlassian.net/wiki/spaces/DATA/pages/314704478/Daily+Active+Users+DAU+Metric).
+2. This is turned into a country-level newtab impression forecast by joining on country-level factors, resuling in a dataframe where each row specifies a specific month and a specific country
+3. The fill rate by country and tile position is joined on to the country-level dataframe.
+This is used to generate the final output of the forecast, the impressions and revenue by month, country, and tile position.

+A diagram shows how this process progresses at the country level.
+The first step is the global dau forecast, which becomes a by-country dau and impression forecast.
+The position and country level fill rates are then multiplied on, bifurcating the flow into three parallel flows, one for each tile position.
+The scalar factors multiplied on in each step are obtained by doing operations on country (and in the latter stages, country and tile position) timeseries and aggregating over time:

 ![inventory forecast flow diagram](desktop_tiles_flow.drawio.png) The idea behind the inventory forecast is to execute the following steps: